You'll Cowards Don't Even Smoke Crack

-You'll Cowards Don't Even Smoke Crack is the fifth studio album by American rapper and record producer Viper.
+You'll Cowards Don't Even Smoke Crack is the fifth studio album by American outsider rapper and record producer Viper.
 It was released on February 19, 2008, through his own homemade record label, Rhyme Time Records, and later released physically by indie record label Animated Music.
 It is the most well known of all of his albums, gathering a cult following in the years since its release.
 Viper himself has been quoted as saying it is his favorite album he has made.

 Background

-Around 2005, while Viper was studying for his Business Master's degree, he supposedly set himself a task of composing 1000 beats in three months.
+Around 2005, while Viper was studying for his master's degree in business, he supposedly set himself a task of composing 1000 beats in three months.
 While it is unknown whether he achieved this goal, this experiment created material that was used for his early releases.
 This material was used in his albums Ready and...
 Willing, Heartless Hoodlum and The Southwest Hooligan, released in 2006, You'll Cowards Don't Even Smoke Crack and The Paper Man, released in 2008, and finally The Hiram Clarke Hustler, released in 2009.
 Viper returned to the material comprising You'll Cowards in 2007, and finished the album in that year.

 Viper made all the beats himself using only a Yamaha Motif keyboard and a Roland beat machine.
 According to Viper himself, the album's upfront lyricism allowed him to address controversial issues with society, such as his crack use and dealership at the time, violence, and his past gang membership with 5-9 Piru, a sub-group of the Bloods.